How to Apply for a Social Security Number (SSN) as an International Student in the U.S.

 - Hold an F-1 or J-1 visa

-- Have an offer of employment (on-campus job, CPT, or OPT)
+- Have an offer of employment (through an on-campus job, Academic Training, CPT, or OPT)

 - Be authorized to work under the terms of your visa